 What’s your spice level?
 Keep a glass of milk by your side or tone down the heat, but don’t skip on trying some of these amazing West Indies food recipes.
-West Indies cuisine flavors combine a mixture of heritage, from Portuguese to Creole, from Cajun to British, and passing through neighborly Latin American wonders.
-Take a look at the recipes below and challenge your taste buds to explore these fiery foods from the West Indies cuisine!
+West Indies cuisine combines a mixture of heritage and a variety of flavors, from Portuguese to Creole, from Cajun to British, and passing through neighborly Latin American wonders.
+Take a look at the cultural recipes below and challenge your taste buds to explore these different popular fiery Caribbean foods from the West Indies cuisine!

 West Indies Cuisine Classics

 Preheat your oven to 400 degrees F. Peel three plantains and trim their endings.
 Slice them into, let’s say, 12 pieces.
 Transfer the plantains to a large bowl, add two tablespoons of olive oil and a pinch of salt.
 Lay down the slices on a baking sheet lined with nonstick foil.
 Bake the plantains for 15 minutes.
 Use a glass to press down each slice.
 You won’t be smashing the plantains, just gently crush them.
 Lightly coat the slice with cooking spray and add another pinch of salt.

 Bake for another five minutes or until they have become very crispy.
 In the meantime, use a blender for the dipping sauce, add ½ cup of cilantro leaves with two tablespoons of milk, ½ cup of sour cream, ½ teaspoon of hot sauce, a pinch of salt, another pinch of black pepper.
 Blend until the sauce is smooth.
 Serve the tostones warm with your blended cilantro sauce as a delicious traditional West Indies side dish.
 Voila!
 You just executed some very easy West Indian island cooking right in the comfort of your home.
 Now let’s level up to another delightful recipe!